akspa0/showTools/mixing/whisperBite/v3/README.md

 python app.py
 ```

 This will start a local web server.
 Open the provided URL (usually `http://127.0.0.1:7860`) in your browser to use the interface.
+Select your input, choose processing options (including the new "Attempt Sound Detection" checkbox if vocal separation is enabled), and click "Process Audio".

 ## Notes

+*   **Speaker Labels:** Speaker labels in output directories and transcripts use the format `S0`, `S1`, `S2`, etc.
-*   **Vocal Separation:** Requires `demucs` to be installed (`pip install demucs`).
-If enabled, separation is performed once on the normalized audio *before* the first diarization pass.
-The second pass refinement (if enabled) uses segments derived from this initially separated audio.
+*   **Vocal Separation:** Requires `demucs` (install via `pip install demucs`).
+If enabled, separation runs once before diarization.
+The resulting `vocals.wav` is used for speaker diarization and transcription.
-*   **Second Pass:** This feature analyzes segments longer than 5 seconds from the first pass to try and refine speaker labels.
-It can be time-consuming.
+*   **Sound Detection:** This option requires Vocal Separation to be enabled.
+It runs the selected Whisper model on the `no_vocals.wav` track generated by Demucs and looks for segments containing only bracketed tags (like `[ music ]`, `[ sound ]`), parenthesized text, or musical notes (`♪`).
+These are added to the master transcript with the speaker label `SOUND`.
+Accuracy depends on Whisper's ability to tag these sounds.
+*   **Second Pass:** Analyzes longer first-pass segments to refine speaker labels.
+The master transcript attempts to merge these refinements, replacing the original segments.
+(Note: The merging logic is complex and may sometimes result in duplicates - further refinement is ongoing).
 *   **Resource Usage:** Whisper models (especially larger ones) and Demucs can be computationally intensive and require significant RAM/VRAM.

 ## License